badges/badgr.co/README.md

 $ make run
 ```

-The dependencies are included in the
+Dependencies are included in the
 [vendor](https://github.com/gittip/badgr.co/tree/master/vendor) directory.

 Look in